Random Access Channel Coding in the Finite Blocklength Regime: Problem Setup

-Implementing a RAC code with random code choice $U$ can be accomplished by treating the random variable $U$ that specifies the codebook used in the current epoch as common randomness available to the transmitters and the receiver.
-Operationally, this common randomness can be implemented by allowing the receiver to choose random instance $U$ at the start of each epoch and to broadcast that value to the transmitters just after the ACK bit that ends the previous epoch.
-While broadcasting the value of $U$ increases the epoch-ending feedback from $1$ bit to $\lceil \log |\mathcal{U}|\rceil + 1$ bits, \thmref{thm:caratheodory} shows that $|\mathcal{U}| \leq K + 1$ suffices to achieve the optimal performance.
-At the start of each epoch, transmitters decide whether to be active or silent independently of the codebook indicated by the $\log|\mathcal{U}|$-bit string.
 In \secref{sec:raccode}, we employ a general random coding argument to show that a given error vector $(\epsilon_0, \dots, \epsilon_K)$ is achievable when averaged over the ensemble of codes.
-Unfortunately, this traditional approach does not show the existence of a deterministic RAC code, i.e. a code with $|\mathcal{U}| = 1$, that achieves the given error vector $(\epsilon_0, \dots, \epsilon_K)$, since showing that the random code's expected error probability meets each of our $K + 1$ error constraints, does not show directly that any of the codes in the ensemble meets all of our error constraints simultaneously.
+Unfortunately, this traditional approach does not show the existence of a deterministic RAC code (i.e., a code with $|\mathcal{U}| = 1$) that achieves the given error vector $(\epsilon_0, \dots, \epsilon_K)$.
+The challenge here is that our proof showing that the random code's expected error probability meets each of the $K + 1$ error constraints does not suffice to show that any of the codes in the ensemble meets all of our error constraints simultaneously.
 A similar issue arises in \cite{polyanskiy2011feedback, tchamkerten2006variable}.
-For example, in \cite{polyanskiy2011feedback}, a variable-length feedback code needs to satisfy both that the average error cannot exceed $\epsilon$ and that the expected decoding time cannot exceed $\ell$.
+For example, in \cite{polyanskiy2011feedback}, a variable-length feedback code is designed with the aim of achieving average error probability no greater than $\epsilon$ and expected decoding time no greater than $\ell$.
 To design a single code satisfying both constraints, \cite{polyanskiy2011feedback} relies on common randomness.
-Similarly, in \cite{tchamkerten2006variable}, a variable-length feedback code must satisfy an error exponent criterion for a continuum of binary symmetric or Z channels, and the existence of a deterministic code is shown by exploiting the ordering among the channels in the given family.
-While channel symmetry likely can be leveraged to show the existence of a deterministic code \cite[eq.
-(29)]{polyanskiy2011feedback}, the symmetries in a RAC are rather different from those in point-to-point channels.
-We leave that question for future work.
+Similarly, \cite{tchamkerten2006variable} describes a variable-length feedback code designed to satisfy an error exponent criterion for every channel in a continuum of binary symmetric or Z channels.
+Their proof that a single, deterministic code can simultaneously satisfy this continuum of constraints exploits the ordering among the channels in the given family.
+While channel symmetry can sometimes be leveraged to show the existence of a deterministic code \cite[eq.
+(29)]{polyanskiy2011feedback}, the symmetries in a RAC are quite different from those in point-to-point channels.
+We leave the question of whether a single-code solution exists for the RAC to future work.